 CCHE 57357 embraces a culture of evidence-based medicine, which entails the support of patient-driven scientific research.
 Being the largest pediatric oncology hospital in the world, research efforts at CCHE 57357 are uniquely supported by a diverse and complementary infrastructure of clinical and scientific resources.
 These resources are collectively used to address the multifaceted challenges of pediatric cancer and to improve clinical outcomes.

-Basic research unit encompasses 4 central programs that work either independently or via interdisciplinary projects to enable investigation of a maximal amount of cancer related problems, and its basic biology.
+Basic research unit encompasses several different programs that work either independently or via interdisciplinary projects to enable investigation of a maximal amount of cancer related problems, and its basic biology.

 The clinical research unit acts as a cross-functional monitor and liaison for processes optimization with respect to clinical data and treatment protocols.